-The College of Nursing requires students to establish an account with Castle Branch at www.castelbranch.com in order to obtain their CBC.
-Castle Branch is a secure platform that allows you to order your background check and drug test.
+The School of Nursing requires students to establish an account with Castle Branch at www.castelbranch.com in order to obtain their CBC.
+Castle Branch is a secure platform that allows you to order your background check, drug test and medical document manager online.
+Once you have placed your order, you may use your login to access additional features of Castle Branch.
+Castle Branch also allows you to upload any additional documents required by your school.
 The student will be responsible for the fees associated with any CBCs required for clinical practice.